Ecommerce personalization: Strategies + examples for 2025

 A research survey revealed that 44% of the participants were willing to revisit their ecommerce retailers if they offered a personalized shopping experience.
 Not just that, more than 70% of the customers were displeased when a website lacked these features.

-In addition to that, customers are more likely to lose interest while shopping and drop off if they are unable to find the right product.
+In addition, customers are more likely to lose interest while shopping and drop off if they are unable to find the right product.
 Personalization strategies, as we see, have a direct (and significant) impact on customer retention rates.

 91% of customers prefer to shop from brands that provide relevant offers and recommendations.
 Non-personalized ecommerce websites, on the other hand, are a perfect recipe for turning your customers away, more often than not, to your competitors.